rhomobile/rhomobile-docs/eb/en/edge/guide/setup.md

 # Installation
 ## Desktop Installation
-To install the MEB on your device, there are two requirements:
+To install the EB on your device, there are two requirements:

 * Your device must be a **Motorola Solutions device**.
 * Your device's OS must be either **Windows Mobile, Windows CE, or Android**.